-In summary, we found that valence exerts a differential and stronger effect than arousal on the subsequent processing of target words.
-The effect of valence on affective priming was obvious in all three priming conditions regardless of whatever the affective relationship of the prime-target varied with valence, arousal, or the combination of valence and arousal, whereas the effect of arousal on affective priming only appeared when the affective relationship based on arousal of primes-targets.
-Moreover, valence, arousal, and emotional priming effects were modulated by valence type, but not by arousal level.
-These findings are important because they replicate previous studies that suggested that valence and arousal both influence affective priming and extended this literature by systematically manipulating the relationship of primes-targets along the valence and arousal, indicating that the valence information of emotion words tended to be more stable than arousal information within the semantic system, at least in the present lexical decision-priming task.
+551 In summary, the present-we found that valence exerts a differential and stronger effect than 552 arousal on the subsequent processing of target words.
+The effect of valence on affective priming 553 was obvious in all three priming conditions regardless of whatever the affective relationship of the 554 prime-target varied with valence, arousal, or the combination of valence and arousal, whereas the 555 effect of arousal on affective priming only appeared when the affective relationship based on 556 arousal of primes-targets.
+Moreover, Vvalenced, arousingal, and emotional priming effects were 557 modulated by valence type, but not by arousal level.
+These findings are important because they 558 replicate previous studies that suggested that valence and arousal both influence affective priming and extended this literature by systematically manipulating the relationship of primes-targets along 559 560 the valence and arousal, indicating that the valence information of emotion words tended to be 561 more stable than arousal information within the semantic system, at least in the present lexical 562 decision-priming task.

-One important limitation of the present study is that only a lexical decision-priming task and behavioral measure were employed, which may limit the generalization of our findings to the affective priming literature.
-According to a meta-analysis of nearly 30 years of affective priming research (Herring et al., 2013), the relative effects of valence and arousal on affective priming should be further examined by employing other non-evaluative (e.g., pronunciation/naming) or evaluative (e.g., valence/arousal decision) priming tasks and manipulating feature-specific attention allocation.
-Another limitation is that although the conclusions of the present study were drawn by comparing the priming effects of valence, arousal, and the combination of valence and arousal on subsequent target processing, the U-shaped relationship of valence and arousal ratings (e.g., Yao et al., 2017) may indicate that the arousal difference between high and low arousal words was less than the valence difference between positive and negative words.
-Therefore, future studies should utilize more direct measurement methods, such as event-related potentials, that can distinguish subtle differences in the affective relationship between primes and targets in terms of valence and arousal to directly explore and compare brain electric activity that is evoked by information about the valence and arousal of emotional words.
+563 One important limitation of the present study is that only the lexical decision-priming task 564 and behavioral measure were employed, which make the contribution of our findings to the literature on affective priming is limited.
+According to a meta-analysis of a quarter century of 565 566 affective priming research (Herring et al., 2013), the relative effects of valence and arousal on affective priming should be further examined by employing other non-evaluative (e.g., 567 pronunciation/naming task) or evaluative (e.g., valence/arousal decision) priming tasks, and 568 569 manipulating feature-specific attention allocation.
+In particular, future research should use event-570 related potentials (ERPs, Luck, 2005) to verify the findings of the current study.
+Because ERPs can distinguish subtle differences in the affective relationship between primes and targets in terms 571 572 of valence and arousal, which allows for a more detailed analysis of the time course of neural 573 mechanisms that constitute affective priming.
+Although the conclusions of the present study were drawn by comparing the priming effects of valence, arousal, and the combination of valence and 574 575 arousal on subsequent target processing, we have to notice a fact that a U-shaped relationship 576 between valence and arousal in the ratings studies of emotional words (e.g., Yao et al., 2017), 577 which may lead to the arousal difference between high and low arousal words was smaller than the valence difference between positive and negative words.
+Therefore, ERPs is particularly well 578 suited to directly explore and compare brain electric activity evoked by information about thevalence and arousal of emotional words.